Feyerabend/vm/add/README.md

 ## lambda calculus and functional programming

+We have often heard that binary numbers are essential in computers.
+In a sense they really are as computers usually work today.
+But as we will soon see, numbers and calculation can be done in other ways.
-In our vertical quest deep into the machine but also high up into the abstrations, we will have a look at how what is called 'lambda calculus'[^calculus] can be represented in this case: Python.
+In our vertical quest deep into the machine but also high up into the abstrations, we will have a look at how what is called 'lambda calculus'[^calculus] can be represented in this case on the computer through Python.
 The lambda calculus is often considered an abstract (and mathematical) basis for functional programming.

 [^calculus]: https://en.wikipedia.org/wiki/Lambda_calculus